dixyTW/MapleStoryBGM/README.md

 # MStoryBGM
-Short Script that downloads all maplestory BGM (Only works for Mac)
+Short Script that downloads all maplestory BGM

 Install all required dependencies via requirements.txt
 Also install libav for pydub for ogg to mp3 file conversions